-WHAT'S DEXT?
+WHAT NEXT?

-You have now completed this campaign and brought down Mars Inc. Well done!
+You have now completed this campaign and defeated Sylas.
+Well done!

 This does not spell the end of your adventures, however.
-As you may have suspected from the end of the epilogue, there are new assignments on the horizon for your agents.
-You will discover new Foundation secrets and conspiracies in Season 2.
+As you may have suspected from the Epilogue, there are new assignments on the horizon for your heros.
+New secrets and treasures await you in Season 2.